What Is Polymarket USD (pUSD)?

 Is pUSD the same as the POLY token?

 No. pUSD is collateral for trading and settlement.
-A separate POLY governance token has been discussed publicly but is not the same product as pUSD.
-Always follow Polymarket’s official announcements for token launches and timelines.
+A separate governance token (often discussed as "POLY") has been mentioned publicly by the Polymarket team but has not launched as of April 2026.
+See our independent Polymarket token & airdrop tracker at https://polycopy.app/polymarket-token for everything that is verified vs speculated about a future token.
+Always follow Polymarket's official announcements for token launches and timelines.

 How do I deposit or fund my Polymarket account?